 The ESP32 contains a Serial Peripheral Interface Flash File System (SPIFFS).
-SPIFFS is a lightweight filesystem created for microcontrollers with a flash chip, which are connected by SPI bus, like the ESP32 flash memory.
+SPIFFS is a lightweight filesystem created for microcontrollers with a flash chip, which is connected by SPI bus, like the ESP32 flash memory.
 In this article we’re going to show how to easily upload files to the ESP32 filesystem using a plugin for Arduino IDE.

 Introducing SPIFFS